 Note: This post may contain affiliate links.
 Please see my disclosure page for more details.

 When someone asks you if you want to stay for one week in a luxury chalet in the Swiss Alps to review it… you say yes, obviously.
+The Swiss Alps region is one of the most beautiful places in Switzerland, after all.

 Then you pinch yourself and wonder what the hell you did in a previous life to make your life so sweet, because you definitely haven’t done much in this life to warrant it.